Before you start studying

 You may need to prepare before your practical classes, and you should check your course handbook to see if you need to bring any equipment or materials to your session.
 It's a good idea to take notes during practical classes, to help you evidence your work.

-Online Learning and Collaboration
+Online learning and collaboration

 Online learning will play a big part in your studies, and you could find yourself using online tools to organise your time, manage notes, research key terms, access course materials, document your findings, share work, and talk with peers.